netto-franco91/tttetete/README.md

 **item** _(Object)_ Item that has come from timeline component datasource

 #### :leftwards_arrow_with_hook: Return
-_(DOM element)_ - Returns an element created to be attacked in the DOM.
+_(DOM element)_ - Returns an element created to be attached in the DOM.
 Used to display a cell in table mode.

 ### onTableItemClick